Flourless Chocolate Cake with Chocolate Ganache

 To make the cake:

-Preheat oven to 350°.
-Generously butter the bottom and sides of a 9-inch springform pan.
+- Preheat oven to 350°F. Generously butter the bottom and sides of a 9-inch springform pan.
 Line the bottom of the pan with parchment paper.
 Butter the parchment.

-Place chocolate in a microwave-safe bowl.
+- Place the chocolate in a microwave-safe bowl.
 Heat at half power in microwave in 30-second increments until the chocolate melts when stirred.
 Set aside to cool.

-Using an electric mixer on medium-high speed, beat butter and sugar until light and fluffy.
+- Using an electric mixer on medium-high speed, beat the butter and sugar until light and fluffy.

-Reduce mixer speed to low.
-Add egg yolks, one at a time, mixing well after each addition.
+- Reduce mixer speed to low.
+Add the egg yolks, one at a time, mixing well after each addition.
 Scrape down the sides of the bowl as needed.

-Add the cooled chocolate and mix until combined.
-Mix in vanilla.
+- Add the cooled chocolate and mix until combined.
+Mix in the vanilla.

-Transfer batter to prepared pan and smooth the top evenly.
+- Transfer the batter to the prepared pan and smooth the top evenly.

-Transfer pan to wire rack to cool completely.
+- Transfer the pan to a wire rack to cool completely.
 Once it has cooled, use a thin knife to loosen the cake from the sides of the pan.
 Then, remove the sides of the pan.

-Invert the cake onto wire rack and peel off the parchment paper.
+- Invert the cake onto a wire rack and peel off the parchment paper.
 Use another rack or a plate to flip the cake upright.

 To make the ganache:

-Combine cream and corn syrup in a small saucepan.
+- Combine the cream and corn syrup in a small saucepan.
 Bring to a boil over medium heat.

-Remove the cream mixture from the heat and pour over chocolate.
+- Remove the cream mixture from the heat and pour over the chocolate.
 Allow to sit for 2 minutes.

-Slowly stir the cream mixture and chocolate until the chocolate has melted and the mixture is combined and smooth.
+- Slowly stir the cream mixture and chocolate until the chocolate has melted and the mixture is combined and smooth.
 Whisk for 2-3 minutes to cool the ganache slightly.
-Stir in vanilla.
+Stir in the vanilla.

-Chill cake for 2 hours, or until the ganache has set.
+- Chill the cake for 2 hours, or until the ganache has set.

 *The original recipe uses Kahlua.
 I think that sounds lovely, and I wish I had had some when I was making this ganache.
 Oh, well.
 Next time!

-Recipe adapted from Baked: New Frontiers in Baking.
+Recipe slightly adapted from Baked: New Frontiers in Baking.

 Baker’s Bookshelf Giveaway